Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 - Kerobokan Prison: The Reality Behind the Bars

-- The Thailand Comparison: Why It Doesn't Apply
+- The Thailand Comparison: Why It Doesn't Apply to Indonesia

 - Final Word: There Is No Safe Middle Ground

-The Myth: Why Tourists Assume Bali Is Tolerant
+The Myth: Why Tourists Assume Bali Is Tolerant of Weed

 The "everyone does it" whisper network: In Canggu's co-working cafés and on social backpacker forums, anecdotes circulate about people who "smoked on the beach and nothing happened" or who were offered cannabis by a taxi driver.
-These survivor stories are selection bias in action — you only hear from people who weren't caught.
+These survivor stories are selection bias in action.
+You only hear from people who weren't caught.
 The ones currently serving 6-year sentences in Kerobokan are not posting on travel forums.

 The Legal Framework: Indonesia's Narcotics Law

 The primary legislation governing narcotics in Indonesia is Law No. 35 of 2009 on Narcotics (Undang-Undang Nomor 35 Tahun 2009 tentang Narkotika).
 This law predates the 2026 KUHP reform and remains fully in force.
 It is one of the strictest narcotics laws in the world and applies equally and without exception to Indonesian citizens and foreign nationals.
+Anyone asking "are marijuana laws in Bali different from the rest of Indonesia?" should know the answer is no. Bali follows the same national framework.

 The law establishes three groups of controlled substances:

 - Group I Narcotics: Substances considered to have no accepted medical use and high potential for abuse.
-This group includes heroin, cocaine, methamphetamine, MDMA (ecstasy), psilocybin mushrooms — and cannabis (marijuana, hashish, THC in any form).
+This group includes heroin, cocaine, methamphetamine, MDMA (ecstasy), psilocybin mushrooms, and cannabis (marijuana, hashish, THC in any form).
 Penalties for Group I narcotics are the most severe available under Indonesian law.

 - Group II Narcotics: Substances with limited accepted medical use under strict conditions.
 Includes morphine and certain opiates used in medications.